Questions about Teacher’s Friend and general FAQs

 What exactly can TF do to help me?

-Here at Teacher’s Friend, we help with many things depending on your country of chice: jobs, accommodation, transport, visas, recruitment requirements, work permit advice, discounted language lessons and travel services, local cntacts, avoiding scams, introductions to life in your home country, lesson planning tips, professionally written articles, advice, support and assurance.
+Here at Teacher’s Friend, we help with many things depending on your country of choice: jobs, accommodation, transport, visas, recruitment requirements, work permit advice, discounted language lessons and travel services, local contacts, avoiding scams, introductions to life in your home country, lesson planning tips, professionally written articles, advice, support and assurance.
 The list goes on and on.
 We suggest you look at our packages by choosing the ‘What We Offer’ menu option to see our available options.
-We offer free job placements for experienced and qualified teachers as well as full relocation packages to the country of your choice and internationally recognised TEFL certifiction, accredited by the Australian government.
+We offer free job placements for experienced and qualified teachers as well as full relocation packages to the country of your choice and accredited TEFL certification.

 Who are you, exactly?